Noisercontrollers/yolo-scale-drop/README.md

 # YOLO Scale Drop

 **When Is a Scale Redundant?
-Data-Dependent Scale Redundancy and Zero-Training Pruning for Real-Time Object Detection** (Pattern Recognition Letters, under review)
+Data-Dependent Scale Redundancy and Zero-Training Pruning for Real-Time Object Detection**

 An empirical study of when a feature-pyramid scale in a YOLO detector is redundant, why it depends on the data, and how it can be removed with **zero training**.